awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

-# Create an API Gateway API for AWS Lambda Functions<a name="integrating-api-with-aws-services-lambda"></a>
+# Create a REST API for AWS Lambda Functions in API Gateway<a name="integrating-api-with-aws-services-lambda"></a>

 **Note**
- To integrate your API Gateway API with Lambda, you must choose a region where both the API Gateway and Lambda services are available\.
+ To integrate your REST API with Lambda, you must choose a region where both the API Gateway and Lambda services are available\.
 For region availability, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region)\.

  In the [Getting Started](getting-started-with-lambda-integration.md) section, you learned how to use the API Gateway console to build an API to expose a Lambda function\.
 There, the console let you choose `Lambda Function` for **Integration type**, among other options of `HTTP`, `Mock` and `AWS Service`\.
 The `Lambda Function` option is a special case of the `AWS Service` integration type and simplifies the integration set\-up for you with default settings\.
 For example, with the former, the console automatically adds the required resource\-based permissions for invoking the Lambda function\.
 With the latter, you have more control, but more responsibilities to set up the integration, including creating and specifying an IAM role containing appropriate permissions\.
-For the both options, the underlying [integration\.type](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration/#type) is `AWS` in the API Gateway REST API and its Swagger definition file\.
+For the both options, the underlying [integration\.type](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration/#type) is `AWS` in the API Gateway REST API and its OpenAPI definition file\.

 In this section, we walk you through the steps to integrate an API with a Lambda function using the `AWS Service` and `Lambda Function` integration types\.
 To support asynchronous invocation of the Lambda function, you must explicitly add the `X-Amz-Invocation-Type:Event` header to the integration request\.
 For the synchronous invocation, you can add the `X-Amz-Invocation-Type:RequestResponse` header to the integration request or leave it unspecified\.
 The following example shows the integration request of an asynchronous Lambda function invocation: